jeeachoi/PCA_Shiny/README.md

 R/shiny app for PCA (including projected PCA)

 ## 1. Installation
-This app requires the following packages: EBSeq <!--- ... -->
+To run the EBSeq graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, EBSeq

+R version ≥ 3.0.0 is needed.
+For mac user, make sure whether xcode is installed.

-To install the shiny packages, in R run:
+To install the shiny and EBSeq packages, in R run:

-> install.packages("shiny")
+install.packages("shiny")

-> install.packages("shinyFiles")
+install.packages("shinyFiles")

 > source("http://bioconductor.org/biocLite.R")